Why homemade dog treats?

 Fruits & Veggies

-These are simple, low risk, and not smelly!
+Dehydrated fruits and vegetables for your dog are simple, low risk, and not smelly!
 Just slice and dehydrate.
 You can add some coconut oil for an extra kick of nutrition and tastiness.

-Fish is great for dogs – high in Omega 3s, low fat & high protein.
+Although smelly, dehydrated fish is great for dogs – high in Omega 3s, low fat & high protein.
 Fish helps for a shinier coat as well.
 The general rule of thumb is to stick to fish with lower lifespans which have not had the time to build up mercury in their blood.
 Avoid fish like Tuna.
 Keep raw salmon, fish bones, and shrimp tails away from your pups.
 There is a great variety of fish that you can dehydrate for your dogs.
 The following types of fish are a great *smelly* value and healthy for your pups….

 Error: API requests are being delayed for this account.
 New posts will not be retrieved.